ManNguyen/PostCardApp/README.md

 The purpose of this Post Card Applications is to sell "proprietary" sweet flower pictures to use as post card.
 There are 4 flower pictures stored in the server, and to access to those pictures, users have to Register then Login

-JWT token is handle in the Front End using "Angular/Service/AuthenticateService.js", and handle in the Back End using "Service/TokenServices" and [TokenAuthenticateFilterAttribute]
+JWT token is handle in the Front End using "Angular/Service/AuthenticateService.js", and handle in the Back End using "Service/TokenServices" and [TokenAuthenticateFilterAttribute].

 ## Built With